-To identify fire hazards, the Office of the State Fire Marshal has issued Very High, High, and Moderate Fire Hazard Severity Zones (FHSZs) in accordance with California Government Code Section 51178.
-The City adopted the 2025 Moderate, High, and Very High FHSZs through Ordinance 2025-11 on August 26, 2025.
+To identify fire hazard, the Office of the State Fire Marshal has issued Very High, High, and Moderate Fire Hazard Severity Zones (FHSZs) in accordance with California Government Code Section 51178.
+Figure 6 shows the FHSZs in the City's jurisdiction.

-Figure 6 shows the FHSZs in the City's jurisdiction as well as the current location of fire stations.
-Figure 7 shows the land use designations within the FHSZs.
 The San Joaquin Hills and Shore Cliffs are within or adjacent to these areas.
 Neighboring Crystal Cove State Park to the east of Newport Beach is also characterized as a FHSZ but is within the State responsibility area.
 There is also a small portion of Northwestern Newport Beach, around Talbert Regional Park and the Frank and Joan Randall Preserve, that constitutes a moderate fire hazard severity zone.
 Because urban and wildfire hazards can impact communities across Newport Beach, fire hazard reduction strategies and limits to new development or redevelopment may be necessary.
 In Newport Beach, homes located in a FHSZ are subject to certain Building Code regulations related to building materials for new, rebuilt, or significantly remodeled structures.
-There are also weed abatement, hazard reduction, and fuel modification programs administered by the City that monitor and maintain vegetation in high-risk areas within Newport Beach.4 Continued attention to fire hazard is important to protect the community.
+There are also weed abatement, hazard reduction, and fuel modification programs administered by the City that monitor and maintain vegetation in high-risk areas within Newport Beach.
+Continued attention to fire hazard is important to protect the community.